 - It has been alleged that members of the Reagan administration kept the president in the dark about clandestine operations so as to protect him from political fallout.
 Similar allegations have been made about the administrations of George W. Bush and Barack Obama in more recent years.

 - It's common for creators to use pseudonyms on projects to dodge contracts or distance themselves from unsatisfactory or unpopular projects.
+The worst of these will result in an Alan Smithee credit.

 - A common Red Herring in Holocaust denial literature is to ask for "a signed order" from Adolf Hitler instructing his lieutenants to proceed with the extermination of the Jews with gas.
 Hitler was very careful that no such order with his name on it should ever appear, however, he made his intentions well-known to his subordinates, who proceeded to carry out his general instructions while working out the minutiae - methods, timing, etc - themselves.
 Of course, this is an example of the limitations of this trope, because despite the lack of a written order it is not at all plausible that Hitler was not aware of the Holocaust, though there is a debate within real historians as to whether he actually instigated it or simply signed off on a process already underway, and whether or not he had planned it beforehand or if it arose due to bureacratic pressures within the Nazi state.